Ideas on How to Handle

 Sundowning, also called sundown syndrome, is the increased anxiety and agitation that some people with dementia display in late afternoon and evening hours.
 More Comes with Sun Set

-Sundowning comes by its name because it’s a behavior seen in many dementia patients around the time the sun goes down each day in late afternoon or evening hours.
+Sundowning comes by its name because it’s a behavior seen in many dementia patients around the time the sun goes down each day in the late afternoon or evening hours.
 In most cases, symptoms are less pronounced earlier in the day.
 As the day progresses toward nighttime, the individual becomes increasingly agitated, confused, and restless.
 Whereas during the day, they may act perfectly calm and well-behaved, their personality completely changes by the time the sun goes down.
 The dramatic difference can be frightening to both the individual and the caregiver, not to mention extremely disruptive and exhaustive for the rest of the night.

 Sundowning and Delirium